cfarkas/SARS-CoV-2-freebayes/README.md

 # IV) πN-πS calculation per geographical region
 To estimate synonymous and nonsynonymous nucleotide diversity (π), we will employ SNPgenie program, written in Perl (no specific requeirements for installation) (https://github.com/chasewnelson/SNPGenie).
-In a folder (i.e. piN-piS) place covid19-refseq.fasta and the fasta collections per geographical region.
-Then do:
+We will download with wget FASTA genomes from each continent submitted to GISAID until August 03, 2020.
+In a folder (i.e. piN-piS) do:
 ```
 mkdir piN-piS
 cd ./piN-piS/